 Presenter Awards

-The Office of Student Engagement and Experiential Learning is excited to be able to offer a monetary award to students with exceptional presentations due to the generosity of a donor.
+The Office of Student Engagement and Experiential Learning is excited to be able to offer a monetary award to students with exceptional presentations due to the Dr. Arnold Hampel and Dr. Denise Kennedy CURE Award Fund.
 Students receiving awards will also have the opportunity for their poster to be published in the CURE Proceedings in Huskies Commons, NIU’s repository for scholarly work.

 Two judges will be assigned to each presentation and will use the judge rubric (DOCX) to determine ratings.